factoryofthesun/IVaps/docs/about.rst

 MLisNE Pipeline
 ----------------

 The mlisne package is an implementation of the treatment effect estimation method described above.
-This package provides a simple-to-use pipeline for data preprocessing, QPS estimation, and treatment effect estimation that is ML framework-agnostic.
+This package provides functions for QPS estimation and treatment effect estimation that is ML framework-agnostic.

-The pipeline consists of the following main modules:

-- **dataset module**: This module provides the ``EstimatorDataset`` class to load and preprocess the historical treatment data for treatment effect estimation.
+The package serves the two key steps for causal effect estimation in this framework:

-- **qps module**: This module provides the functions for efficient QPS estimation with both ONNX and custom user function support.
+- **QPS estimation**: This package provides functions for efficient QPS estimation with both ONNX and custom user function support.
-- **estimator module**: This module provides the estimator interfaces for treatment effect estimation as well as counterfactual value estimation.
+- **IV estimation**: This package provides functions for IV estimation and counterfactual value estimation wrappers that use estimators from the `linearmodels package <https://bashtage.github.io/linearmodels/>`_.

-In addition, the helpers module provides additional tools for ONNX assistance, such as a framework agnostic ONNX conversion function and function for executing ONNX runtime sessions.
+In addition, the helpers module provides additional tools for ONNX assistance, such as a framework agnostic ONNX conversion function and a function for executing ONNX runtime sessions.